tuura/les-to-cpog/README.md

 # les-to-cpog

-Computing the size of the CPOG and LES corresponding to a given unfolding
+Given an unfolding, this tool computes the size of the corresponding Labelled Event Structure (LES) and the corresponding Conditional Partial Order Graph (CPOG).

 ## Build